What are the right documents to prove my business income?

-Your business tax records may also prove crucial if you are involved in litigation regarding your business.
-That litigation could be a lawsuit against a business partner, an employee, a contractor, or another business.
+Your business tax records may also prove crucial if your business gets sued or must file a lawsuit.
+Records can be helpful in a lawsuit against a business partner, an employee, a contractor, a vendor, or another business.
 In addition to income tax audits, your business may be involved in other audits, such as payroll audits and workers' compensation audits.

-Amending a prior year income tax return likely requires you to refer to your prior year business tax records to complete the amended tax return.
+Amending a prior year income tax return can often lead to getting money back and likely requires you to refer to your prior year business tax records to complete the amended tax return.
 For assistance with filing an amended tax return, a tax professional can help.

 What types of record-keeping systems are acceptable?